brson/rust-chamber/README.md

 Because Rust is so all about memory safety,
-*Rust code that has no unsafe blocks and that has no access to libraries should have a tightly restricted ability to cause meyhem.*
+*Rust code that has no unsafe blocks and that has no access to libraries has severely reduced ability to cause meyhem.*

 Chamber creates a controlled environment for fuzzing, attacking, and torturing the compiler and libraries.
 It provides a framework for attempting to violate Rust's safety guarantees.